Maine School Administrative Unit #31

-It is essential for schools to maintain a safe and orderly environment which supports student leaning and achievement.
-Good discipline allows the schools to discharge their primary responsibilities to educate students and promote good citizenship.
-All students are expected to conduct themselves with respect for others and in accordance with School Board policies, school rules, and applicable state and federal laws.
-Disciplinary action may be taken against students who violate policies, rules, or laws, and/or whose conduct directly interferes with the operations, discipline, or general welfare of the school.
+It is essential for schools to maintain a safe and orderly environment that supports student learning and achievement.
+Effective discipline enables the schools to discharge their primary responsibilities to educate students and promote citizenship and ethical behavior.
+All students are expected to conduct themselves with respect for others and in accordance with Board policies, school rules, and applicable state and federal laws.
+Disciplinary action may be taken against students who violate policies, rules, or laws, and/or whose conduct directly interferes with the operations, discipline or general welfare of the school.

 The Board expects the following principles to guide the development and implementation of school rules and disciplinary procedures: